kejohnson1231/COVID19_Machine_Learning/Proposals.md

 My goal for this project is to create a data set sourced from multiple websites.
 The data set will contain county by county information for COVID19 cases and COVID 19 deaths.
 It will also contain socio/economic data by county, and information about when the stay at home orders were announce and enforced.

+I plan to explore various features and how they interact with the number of cases, the number of cases per capita, and the death rate (number of deaths/number of cases).

 ### Approach

-First I will have to use scraping, APIs, githubs, to create a dataset that can be analyzed.
-I plan to initally explore the various features and how they interact with the number of cases, the number of cases per capita, and the death rate (number of deaths/number of cases).
+First I will use scraping, APIs, githubs, to create a dataset that can be analyzed

 For analysis I plan to start with random forest, as that tends to work the best out of the box.
 I do also plan to verify that there isn't a better model for fitting the data intially.